helenijevans/happy-bday-app/README.md

 ## improvements and next actions
 * Make a wireframe - partially done, paused

+* Change how changing an image works (side menu) => A new view with a Carousel.
+Once you select it collapses
+* Get background images from API -> will there need to be some kind of scaling needed?
+* Make the image, the background of the canvas (Android Canvas)
-* Be able to move around elements
+* Save to device
 * Homepage
+ *  Make New Card
+ * Open Existing Card
 * Routing
+* Be able to move text around the card
 * Better UI
   * e.g. no banner
   * loading